 Step 1: Define Your Target Customer(s)

 Before you can use Twitter for the purpose of generating leads it helps to create a clear definition of your target customer.
 Your prospective customers will be online researching solutions to their problems well before they engage with your business.
 Consider the keywords they might use in searches and the types of questions they might ask on social media.
 Defining your target customer is often referred to as building a buyer persona.
-There is a great article on Hubspot that explains exactly how to do this.
+This list of buyer persona questions can help you do just that.

 Having this information will be useful as you go through each of these steps.
-Not only will all of your tweets be written with your target audience in mind, but to fully leverage the power of Twitter you must listen as much (if not more) than you share.
+Not only will all of your tweets be written with your target audience in mind, but to fully leverage the power of Twitter you must listen as much as (if not more than) you share.
 Creating a clear picture of who your target customer is and the types of concerns they might be airing on Twitter will be key to finding the right people with whom to connect.

 Step 2: Optimize Your Profile for Your Target Audience

 The short bio that goes right under your profile photo is searchable.
-It should contain keywords and/or hashtags of interest to your customers so they will find you and understand the benefits of adding your tweets to their feed.
+Include keywords and/or hashtags of interest to your customers so they will find you and understand the benefits of adding your tweets to their feed.
 For detailed information on setting up your profile refer to my post titled “Twitter Set-Up Tips.”